-License from ALM Works License from Purchased at ALM Works website Atlassian Mar Managed at The license key is sent to you by email Manage with License key looks like this: BEGIN CERTIFICATE MIIEYTCCAkmgAwIBAgIGAT2oPFqOMA0GCSqGSIb3DQE at least 20 lines of symbolsEND CERTIFICATE AAABEAOODA Installation Instructions If you have a license from Atlassian installed, first remove it in the Plugin Manager.
-Open P Locate

-License from ALM Works License from Open Administration Structure License Details.
+License from ALM Works License from Atlassian Purchased at ALM Works website 42 Atlassian Marketplace 43 Managed at The license key is sent to you by email Manage with other Atlassian licenses at my.atlassian.com 44 License key looks like t his: BEGIN CERTIFICATE MIIEYTCCAkmgAwIBAgIGAT2oPFqOMA0GCSqGSIb3DQ E at least 20 lines of symbols END CERTIFICATE AAABEA00DAoPeNp9UE1Pg0AUvO+v 2MSbCc0uQZO at least 4 lines of symbols Installation Instructions If you have a license from Atlassian installed, first remove it in the Plugin Manager.
+Open Administration Structure License Details.
 Copy and paste the key to the Install License section and click Install License.
-3. Copy the click Ur Uninstallation Instructions Open Administration Structure License Details.
+Open Plugin Manager.
+Locate and open Structure plugin section.
+Copy the license key into the License box and click Update.
+Uninstallati on Instructions Open Administration Structure License Details.
 See the details of installed license and click Uninstall.
-Open P Locate Clear the click Ur Purchasing differences Besides advance payments with credit card, wire transfer or other payment methods supported by our payment processor, we can also accepts purchase orders on Net 30 terms.
+Open Plugin Manager.
+Locate and open Structure plugin section.
+Clear the license key from the License box and click Update.
+Purchasing differences Besides advance payments with credit card, wire transfer or other payment methods supported by our payment processor, we can also accept purchase orders on Net 30 terms.
 VAT and taxes may be handled differently from Atlassian, as our payment processors are located in USA and Germany.
-ALM Works is based in Russia, and for direct purchases using Wire Transfer we do not charge VAT or any other taxes.
-Purcha certain
+ALM Works is based in Russia, and for direct purchases using Wire Transfer, we do not charge VAT or any other taxes.
+Purchasing from Atlassian is not available in certain countries45.